rusili/AC-Android/lessons/apps-from-scratch/README.md

 # Objectives
 - Exposure to a realistic interview assignment

+# Note
+The server for this lesson is located at https://github.com/JsjRoboticsClassroom/Nov14thSever

 # Lecture
 Today you will be building an Android app, that must communicate with a JSON server, and display content on the screen depending on the response from the